 - Finding the courage to bring up and work through difficult issues

-- Communicating your anger or hurt constructively
+- Communicating your anger or hurt with care

-- Allowing yourself to receive support and care from others
+- Receiving support and care from others

 Bring a colleague: To support diversity, we request that you bring a person from an ethnicity different from yours.
 If you have the means, consider offering to pay for someone with less access to resources.

 “In the safety and openness of our group I come alive with energy, clarity, creativity and courage to explore, experiment, and express.
 The process of self-discovery and integration is accelerated.”

 |Martha Lasley was a founding partner of Leadership that Works, where she supported leaders and social change activists to develop compelling visions, improve their communication, bring spirit into team building, and develop a coaching culture.
 She has authored three books: Coaching for Transformation; Facilitating with Heart; and Courageous Visions.
 Martha is a certified trainer for the Center for Nonviolent Communication and has led many International Intensive Trainings with Marshall Rosenberg.
 She coaches visionary leaders and social change activists to develop a culture of collaboration and mutual support.
 She has presented several programs at the annual conference for International Association of Facilitators, including “Facilitating Difficult Conversations,” and “Coaching for Personal & Organizational Transformation.”|

 For more information about the group, read Get Started and Group Agreements.
 No matter how much detail we provide, it can be difficult to understand this form of learning until you actually experience it.
 That’s why we offer a free pre-group interview with the facilitator to see if the group is a good fit for you.
 If you decide to try it out, you can pay $100 to join the group for a month and then if you want to continue, we ask for a 6-month commitment.

 To see the dates and times of all our groups, go to authenticcommunicationgroup.com and click on groups.